CasKei/StudyVault/Term4/CompStruct/Notes/Assembler.md

 [[Comp Struct]]
 [[Assemblers and Compilers]]

-> An assembler is technically a program for writing programs.
+> An assembler is a *machine specific* program for writing programs.
 It also can be called as a _primitive compiler_.

 It provides:
 - A symbolic **language** (assembly language) for representing strings of bits. (`beta.uasm` in this course)
-- A program for translating assembly source code to machine code in binary. (`bsim` in this course)
+- A program for **translating assembly source code to machine code in binary**. (`bsim` in this course)

 ## UASM
 In order to write a code thats runnable in BSIM conveniently, we need: